junguler/easy-geometrize-batch/README.md

 i'll try to help if i can but my knowlege of the language is pretty limited so you are better served searching online

 ### what about linux?
-i've uploaded linux binaries as well, make them executable if they are not already
+i've uploaded linux binaries as well, make them executable in the terminal if they are not already
 ```
 chmod +x geometrize_cg++
 chmod +x geometrize_g++